 Charles Sturt University has four Research Centres and three Faculties.
 They are designed to bring together staff around a coherent theme.

 Charles Sturt University has four University Research Centres.
 They are designed to bring together staff around a coherent research theme.
 Each Centre has broad influence and engagement across the University.

 University Research Centres leverage their resources to attract external funding to promote achievement as they engage in identifying, pursuing and sharing intellectual leadership with quality domestic and international research partners.
 The research conducted within the Centres is strongly complemented by research conducted with the Faculties of the University.

-A collaboration between CSU and the NSW Department of Primary Industries, which aims to increase profitability in the grain and livestock industries, reduce natural resource degradation and support a sustainable economic future for agriculture.
+A collaboration between Charles Sturt University and the NSW Department of Primary Industries, which aims to increase profitability in the grain and livestock industries, reduce natural resource degradation and support a sustainable economic future for agriculture.

-A collaboration between CSU, the NSW Department of Primary Industries and the NSW Wine Industry Association undertaking research in grape and wine science.
+A collaboration between Charles Sturt University, the NSW Department of Primary Industries and the NSW Wine Industry Association undertaking research in grape and wine science.

 Undertaking integrated environmental, social and economic research, including regional development, rural social issues, and Indigenous business and cultural heritage.

 Undertaking research in faiths and culture, theory and praxis in public and contextual theology, religion and society, and scripture and social ethics.